Cryin' Like a Bitch: Chart performance

-According to Billboard.com, "Cryin' Like a Bitch" is just the band second listing on the Heatseekers Songs, and third on the Hot 100.
+According to Billboard.com, "Cryin' Like a Bitch" is just the band's second listing on the Heatseekers Songs, and third on the Hot 100.

-According to Universal Republic Records, "Cryin' Like a Bitch", which debuted February 23, 2010, had become most added new Active Rock single of the year, and had blazed to the top of the chart reaching number one in only 6 weeks.
-"Cryin' Like a Bitch" is the 15th Top Five hit for the group, more than artists such as Linkin Park, Foo Fighters, and others.
-It also marks Godsmack's record-breaking 18th Top 10 single of their career.
+According to Universal Republic Records, "Cryin' Like a Bitch", which debuted February 23, 2010, had become most added new Active Rock single of the year, and had blazed to the top of the chart reaching number one in only six weeks.
+"Cryin' Like a Bitch" is the 15th top five hit for the group, more than artists such as Linkin Park, Foo Fighters, and others.
+It also marks Godsmack's record-breaking 18th top 10 single of their career.

 With "Cryin' Like a Bitch" appearing on the Billboard Alternative Songs, Godsmack became the act with the most appearances on the chart without having a number one single.
 The single is Godsmack's 18th charted title.